King Charles becomes first British monarch to address German parliament - KTVZ

 By Lauren Said-Moorhouse and Max Foster, CNN

-King Charles III on Thursday became the first British monarch to address the Bundestag, the German Federal Parliament.
+King Charles III on Thursday became the first British monarch to address the Bundestag, the German parliament, paying tribute to the deep historical bonds and longstanding ties between the two nations.

 The British sovereign is in Germany on the inaugural state visit of his reign with the Queen Consort until Friday.

-Switching between German and English, Charles said it was a “great honor” to be addressing the Bundestag, paying tribute to the deep historical bonds and longstanding ties between Germany and the United Kingdom.
+Alternating between German and English, Charles said it was a “great honor” to be addressing the Bundestag on Thursday, adding he was proud to be in Berlin to “renew the special bond of friendship between our two countries.”

-He said the friendship between the two nations “meant so much to my beloved mother.”
+He said the friendship between the two nations “meant so much to my beloved mother,” who spoke often of her visits to the country.

+Charles discussed the war in Ukraine, and praised the countries’ support of Kyiv.

+“Countless lives have been destroyed; freedom and human dignity have been trampled in the most brutal way.
+The security of Europe has been threatened, together with our democratic values,” he said.
+“Even as we abhor the appalling scenes of destruction, we can take heart from our unity — in defense of Ukraine, of peace and freedom.”

 Earlier on Thursday morning, King Charles met with German Chancellor Olaf Scholz.